scipag/btle-sniffer/README.md

       -V, --version         display version information and exit -v, --verbose         increase the verbosity of the program -d, --debug           enable debugging features
-      -o OUT_FILE, --out-file OUT_FILE
+      -o OUT_PATH, --out-path OUT_PATH
-                            path to the dump file
+                            path to the device registry backup
       --backup-frequency BACKUP_FREQUENCY
-                            how frequently the backup file should be written (in seconds)
+                            how frequently the device registry backup should be written (in seconds)
+      --resume              resume from a previous device registry backup (must specify the `-o` option)